41st Tank

 military orders.
 The inglorious Germans

 watched this innocuous display of fun with indifferent eyes.
+The Battalion was assigned an area to be cleared

 of all German soldiers, and set out on this mission the following morning,